Holden-F/holden-f.github.io/index.md

 I enjoy being outdoors a lot, especially in the context of camping or hiking

+I love writing and drawing.
+I like Lord of the Rings and Star Trek and can talk endlessly about them.
+I play DnD in my spare time with my friends.

 ## Education

 I attended Orange Coast College for my associates in Natural Science and to prepare me for a transfer to a full university.